omar2535/omar2535.github.io/notes/ctf/hackthebox/granny.md

 exploit
 ```

-and we have our root shell
+and we have our root shell.